VideoPowercs/VideoPower/README.md

 On this website, you’ll find a variety of exciting sections, including:

 💰 BONUSES — Claim instant bonuses and start enjoying them right away.
-🍿 VIDEOS — Watch the latest videos from VideoPower.
+🍿 VIDEOS — Watch VideoPower shorts and videos.
 ⭐ SPECIALS — Explore limited-time offers, ongoing events, and exclusive bonus opportunities.
 🎁 GIVEAWAYS — Enter giveaways for a chance to win great prizes.
 ❓ FAQ — Quick answers about the website.